Skip to content

 - file_extension: the file extension to use

-- restrict: whether to sanitize the filename
+- restrict: sanitization to apply to the filename

 - short: whether to use the short version of the template